Cervicogenic headaches FAQ

 A cervicogenic headache is a headache that originates in your cervical spine (your neck).

 It’s known as a secondary headache since the headache is actually a symptom of a different condition, in this case a disorder of the bones, discs or soft tissue in your neck.
+Think of it as an alarm going off to say ‘Hey, something isn’t working quite right’.
+A cervicogenic headache may last for hours, days and even weeks without relief if the underlying problem is not addressed.

 What are the symptoms of cervicogenic headaches?